Please watch the video below which explains information about GL’s CAT4.

 Each test will assess a student’s reasoning (thinking) abilities.
 Tasks involve thinking about shapes and patterns (Non-Verbal Reasoning), words (Verbal Reasoning), numbers (Quantitative Reasoning) and some questions are answered by mentally generating and transforming visual images (Spatial Ability).

-In the absence of KS2 SAT scores, the CAT 4 data will complement the transition information already received from your child’s primary school and help inform their targets for GCSEs.
+CAT 4 data will complement the transition information already received from your child’s primary school and help inform their targets for GCSEs.

 It is important that your child does not feel anxious as no pre-learning, revision or knowledge is needed to complete the tests so please do reassure them.